-These buns are traditionally served on St. Lucia’s Day, December 13.
+These buns are traditionally served on St. Lucia’s Day—which always falls on December 13.
 Of course, they are delicious any time!
 Lightly sweet and saffron yellow, the lussekatter—or S-shaped buns—are best served with coffee.